kovdan01/llvm-project/llvm/docs/PointerAuth.md

 Sign and auth operations are parameterized by a constant key identifier and a 64-bit discriminator value which is computed according to signing schema.

-On AArch64, `ptrauth` bundle may have from one to three operands, the former always being constant integer denoting the [key](#keys) identifier and the rest operands describing the discriminator being used:
+On AArch64, `ptrauth` bundle may have either one or three operands, depending on the callee.
+The former operand is always a constant integer denoting the [key identifier](#keys) and the rest operands describe the discriminator:
-* `"ptrauth"(i64 <key>)`: the operation uses the key `<key>` and the discriminator is zero or not applicable.
-It is the only form accepted by `@llvm.ptrauth.strip` intrinsic.
+* `"ptrauth"(i64 <key>)`: the operation uses the key `<key>` and the discriminator is not applicable.
+This form is used by `@llvm.ptrauth.strip` intrinsic.
-* `"ptrauth"(i64 <key>, i64 raw_disc)`: the 64-bit discriminator value is
-  passed as-is, either constant or not.
-If constant value is passed, and it fits in 16 bits, it is safely materialized right before its usage.
-* `"ptrauth"(i64 <key>, i64 %addr_modif, i64 <const_modif>)`: the discriminator
+* `"ptrauth"(i64 <key>, i64 <const_modif>, i64 %addr_modif)`: the discriminator
-  to be used is computed by [blending](#blend-operation) an integer modifier into an address modifier.
+  to be used is computed by [blending](#blend-operation) an integer modifier into an address modifier. `const_modif` must be unsigned 16-bit integer constant and zero value means `addr_modif` is used without any blending.

 #### Keys